 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Recruitment and Selection

 The following information must be submitted by the date specified on the residency application for the applicant to be considered for an onsite interview:

 - Curriculum vitae

 - Three recommendations using the PhORCAS standard form

 All residency programs at University of Utah Health use the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 No paper applications will be accepted.
 Completed applications in PhORCAS are reviewed, and competitive applicants are invited to attend an on-site, full-day interview in January or February.
-The program participates in the Resident Matching Program of ASHP.
+The program participates in the ASHP Resident Matching Program.